 A recent study showed that almost 50% of the food produced in the US is wasted and here in the UK we waste 7.3 million tonnes of food, over half of which is edible!
 Dan Barber, the environmentally conscious Michelin Star chef of Blue Hill at Stone Barns, one of the world’s 50 best restaurants and our Head Chef, Jodi’s hero, decided to react to this nonsense.
 On the 24th of February – 2nd of April, Dan Barber opened a pop on the rooftop of Selfridges that featured a wide range of waste-elimination dishes like the carrot and beet juice pulp burger (Jodi said it was unbelievably delicious!!).

 At our own kitchen, Maple & Co is also fighting waste!
-As an example, we use the pulp from our beloved Green Queen cold-pressed juice to make our overnight vegetable broth.
+As an example, we use root to stem from our cauliflower heads for our Cauliflower Goddess Salad (fleurets and stems), Cauliflower Rice (fleuret and stems) and Nicoise Salad (leaves).
 We also work with Too Good To Go, an app that helps eliminate end of day food wastage.
 Chris, one of the founders of To Good to Go was kind enough to answer a few of our questions:

 - How big is the food wastage in the UK in 2017?